vladcalin/gemstone/docs/index.rst

 - exposes a public Json RPC 2.0 HTTP API (see `The Jsonrpc 2.0 specifications <http://www.jsonrpc.org/specification>`_ )
 - can protect API access based on API token identification
+- can communicate with other microservices through JSONRPC.

 .. warning::